CTPUG/pygame_cffi/README.md

 ## Building on windows

-To build on windows, you need to download the appropriate dependancy libraries.
+To build on windows, you need to download the appropriate dependency libraries.
 The ``pygame`` project provides all the required libraries in a nicely bundled set, available from `https://bitbucket.org/llindstrom/pygame/downloads/`